sovrynn/ecdo/1-EVIDENCE/physical-material/paleomagnetic/README.md

 # Paleomagnetic Data

+The difficulty I see here is that paleomagnetic data is only recorded under certain conditions; you need to have igneous rocks cooling from a molten state, or the settling of sediments that then get compacted and undisturbed.
+It's not a continuous chronology such as one you might have from tree rings.
+Still, surely a lot that can be gleaned from the right samples...

 Paleomagnetic studies that date material back in the last several millenium (4000 BC to now) are in `recent-anomalies`.

 What follows are anomalies that date back at least to Younger Dryas.